-- Thanks to olive oil you can keep your arteries flexible and reduce the build up of plaque, which can hinder blood flow and elevate your risk of thrombosis.
+- Thanks to olive oil, you can keep your arteries flexible and reduce the build-up of plaque, which can hinder blood flow and elevate your risk of thrombosis.

 - Try enjoying half of an avocado three times a week with your breakfast.
-Your health will thank you.

-4. A clove of garlic a day
+4. A garlic clove a day

 - Garlic is rich in allicin, a medicinal enzyme that cares for the health of your heart, your immune system, and also has an anti-coagulant effect to keep blood flowing.

-Celery is packed with antioxidants, vitamins, and phytoelements that regulate your blood pressure.
+Celery is packed with antioxidants, vitamins, and phyto elements that regulate your blood pressure.

 7. Cranberry juice